-Authority staff has determined that it is necessary and advisable to issue additional Subordinate Airport Revenue Bonds ("Subordinate Series 2017 Bonds") in an aggregate principal amount not to exceed \$400 million in order to refund a portion of the Authority's outstanding Subordinate Revolving Obligations, to fund certain capital projects in the FY 2018 - FY 2022 Capital Program, including the Parking Plaza and the Federal Inspection Services facilities ("FIS"), to fund a portion of the interest accruing on the Subordinate Series 2017 Bonds, to fund a reserve fund for the Subordinate Series 2017 Bonds.
+Authority staff has determined that it is necessary and advisable to issue additional Subordinate Airport Revenue Bonds ("Subordinate Series 2017 Bonds") in an aggregate principal amount not to exceed \$400 million in order to refund a portion of the Authority's outstanding Subordinate Revolving Obligations, to fund certain capital projects in the FY 2018 - FY 2022 Capital Program, including the Parking Plaza and the Federal Inspection Services facilities ("FIS"), to fund a portion of the interest accruing on the Subordinate Series 2017 Bonds, to fund a reserve fund for the Subordinate Series 2017 Bonds), and to pay the costs of issuance of the Subordinate Series 2017 Bonds.
 The Subordinate Series 2017 Bonds will be issued pursuant to the Maser Subordinate Indenture and a Fifth Supplemental Subordinate Trust Indenture to be entered into by the Authority and the Subordinate Trustee.